Iowa / Linn County

 Neighbors

-The community in Marion is economically stable, with a median household income of $82,800 and a low poverty rate of 7.3%.
-Most adults have at least a high school diploma, and the average commute is a short 18 minutes, reflecting the city’s convenient access to employment and amenities.
+The neighborhood boasts a healthy median household income of $82,800 and a low poverty rate of 7.3%.
+Over 97% of residents have at least a high school diploma, and nearly 38% hold a bachelor's degree or higher.
+Commute times average 18 minutes, and almost 1% use public transportation, reflecting the area's accessibility and educated population.

 $45,300